Code-Solidi/OpenCqs/Readme.md

 ## What is CQS?
 Command Query Separation (**CQS**) is a design pattern that first appeared in the Eiffel programming language, and was introduced by Bertrand Meyer.
 In just a sentence it divides class methods in two major categories:
-- commands - each command performs an action, or
+- commands &nbsp; each command performs an action, or
 - queries - a query returns data to the caller.